 Class 3 circuits are often used for nurse call systems, public address systems, voice intercom systems, and security systems.
 If the power demand for circuits over 30V is over 0.5VA, but less than 100VA, you’ll need a Class 3 circuit.
 Although Class 3 Circuits are approved for higher levels of voltage, wiring must be 300V or more to prevent it from being an electric shock hazard.
 Class 3 Cable or its substitutes or PLTC Cable will both work.

 Since the NEC is updated and published every three years, it’s important to keep up-to-date with any new information that comes along.
-When it comes to knowing when and where certain circuits will or won’t work, you need to know where to find accurate information.
-The NEC can be very complicated and difficult to navigate, so you’ll need to have expert electrical control specialists on your team to guide you in the right direction.
+When it comes to knowing when and where certain circuits won’t pass UL inspection, you need to know where to find accurate information.
+NEC can be very complicated and difficult to navigate, having an expert electrical control specialists on your team to guide you in the right direction is a big help.
 Here at Dynamic Measurement & Control solutions, we have 20 years of experience with OEM manufacturing, automation control, and working with electrical, mechanical, and design engineers all over the country.
 If you have any questions or you’re ready to get started, give us a call today.